-In cloud remote sensingapplications, where observed clouds and observer are at different locations As implied by the name of remote sensing, the observer is located at a position different from the observed objects.
+As implied by the name of remote sensing, the observer is located at a position different from the observed objects.
 Accordingly, the location of a cloud is not trivially known in cloud remote sensing applications.
 Thus, cloud detection, cloud location and cloud geometry are parameters of high importance for all consecutive retrieval products.
 These parameters themselves govern characteristics like cloud mass or temperature and subsequently thermal radiation budget and thermodynamic phase.
 Typically passive remote sensing using spectral information is used to retrieve cloud properties including cloud optical thickness, effective droplet radius, thermodynamic phase or liquid water content.
-However, these methods can not cannot directly measure the cloud's location.
-Finally To put the results of such retrieval methods into context, the location must be obtained from another source.
+However, these methods cannot directly measure the cloud's location.
+To put the results of such retrieval methods into context, the location must be obtained from another source.

 Additional to a missing spatial context, unknown cloud location and geometry are the central reason for uncertainties in microphysical retrievals because of the complex impact of 3D structures on radiative transport (e.g. Várnai and Marshak, 2003; Zinner and Mayer, 2006).
-The classic method of handling complex, inhomogeneous parts of the atmosphere (e.g. typical MODIS retrievals) is to exclude these parts from further processing.
+The classic method of handling complex, inhomogeneous parts of the atmosphere (e.g. typical

+MODIS retrievals) is to exclude these parts from further processing.
 This of course can severely limit the applicability of such a method.
-As shown by Ewald (2016); Ewald et al. (2018) Ewald (2016) and Ewald et al. (2018) the local cloud surface orientation affects retrieval results.
-In particular, it is Ewald (2016) and Ewald et al. (2018) have shown that changes in surface orientation and changes in droplet effective radius produce a very similar spectral response.
+As shown by Ewald (2016) and Ewald et al. (2018) the local cloud surface orientation affects retrieval results.
+In particular, Ewald (2016) and Ewald et al. (2018) have shown that changes in surface orientation and changes in droplet effective radius produce a very similar spectral response.
 Thus an independent measurement of cloud surface orientation would very likely improve retrieval results on droplet effective radius.